EmGeI/MADPass/README.md

         Site name
                 Your name for the site.
 For example, Schwab or Amazon.
                 Case insensitive.
+        Nb Char
+                Allows you to define the number of characters your final password will have.

-The site-specific password appears in the third field.
-It will be 12 ASCII characters.
+The site-specific password appears in the fourth field.
+It will be composed of the number of ASCII characters that you will have predefined in the drop-down menu.
 Click "Copy to Clipboard" or just press the Enter key to put the generated password on the clipboard so you can paste it into the password field on the web site.
 If you are using a site that accepts only numbers and letters in passwords, check "Letters and numbers only